flintlib/python-flint/doc/source/build.rst

    use the binaries from ``PyPI`` or ``conda-forge`` except in cases where a binary is not available for the platform.
 See :ref:`install_pip_conda`.

-The instructions in :ref:`install_dependencies` above are for Unix-like systems (e.g. Linux or MacOS).
+The instructions in :ref:`installing_the_dependencies` above are for Unix-like systems (e.g. Linux or MacOS).
 On Windows the dependencies can be built in a similar way using MSYS2 or under WSL.
 It is also possible to build ``python-flint`` and its dependencies using MSVC but we do not currently provide instructions for